srlbel/lebel-web/src/routes/blog/compiling-ghostty.md

 # Notes

-By the time I made wrote this, [ghostty](https://ghostty.org/) haven't announced a way to compile Ghostty in Void Linux and the [Void Packages](https://github.com/void-linux/void-packages) maintainers.
-So, there's probably a better way to install Ghostty using **xbps**.
+By the time I made wrote this, [ghostty](https://ghostty.org/) haven't announced a way to compile Ghostty in Void Linux and neither is available in the [Void Packages](https://github.com/void-linux/void-packages) repo.
+So, there's probably a better way to install Ghostty using **xbps** by the time I publish this.

 # Prerequisites
 In order to compile you need the following packages: